Shankill, Dublin: Puck's Castle

 The 'castle', actually a fortified house, was built in the late 16th century.
 It provided a refuge in 1690 for James II and his army fleeing the Battle of the Boyne.
 One explanation for its name is that a ghost or puca inhabited the castle.
 In June 1867 the daughter of a local Englishman disappeared near the castle.
 Jane Eleanor Sherrard, daughter of Henry and Margaret Sherrard left her nearby home to pick flowers for the dinner table.
 When she failed to return home that evening the police were notified and a widespread search was conducted.
 The last confirmed sighting of Jane was by the local postman, who reported to have seen her picking flowers at the foot of the castle's northern wall.
 To this day the circumstances surrounding her disappearance remain unknown.

 Rathmichael Church

 Commissioned by Charles Domvile in 1860, and designed by Benjamin Woodward, in the Hiberno-Romanesque style.
 The Domviles had their own high-backed chairs, behind red velvet curtains.

-Rosedale and Locksley

-Twin Victorian country houses, were built by Guinness master brewer Perry in early 1856.
+Shanganagh Bridge (1829)

+Located at the junction of Commons Road and Shanganagh Road this bridge bears the worn inscription: "Built 1829 - Robert Day Thomas Bourchier Esq's - Overseers Myles Bready - Mason".

+Robert Day, judge and MP, lived in Loughlinstown House.
+Day had a long career from the 1780s through to the 1830s.
+He was a member of King's Inns, and also of the Royal Dublin Society.
+Thomas Bourchier, Deputy Clerk of the Crown in the Irish House of Commons, lived in Killiney Castle, now the Fitzpatrick Castle Hotel, which is on the same road as Shanganagh Bridge.
+Bourchier died in 1832.